nrminor/nvd-support-car/examples/scripts/README.md

 functionality ensures that large datasets can be transmitted without memory issues.

-The R client is ideal for researchers who are already working in R for their statistical analyses and want to directly upload results without switching to another language.
-It can be sourced from other R scripts or run as a standalone command-line tool.
+Use the R client if you're a researcher already working in R for your statistical analyses and want to directly upload results without switching to another language.
+Like the other scripts here, the R client can be sourced from other R scripts or run as a standalone command-line tool.

 ### Shell Client (nvd_ingest.sh)